 When I opened the doors in 1996 I began building my reputation by providing quality work of exceptional detail.
 Nowhere is this more evident than in the work we do with heads of all Porsche manufacture.
 Years ago I staked a global reputation for my high-performance and race work with 914/4 heads, while simultaneously developing a strong 356/912 following.

-While we have plenty of experience with all air-cooled 911, we have a special passion for the modern 4 valve DOHC water-cooled 986/996 987/997 as well.
+While we have plenty of experience with all air-cooled 911, we have a special passion for the modern 4 valve DOHC water-cooled 986/996 987/997.
 We have more experience than anyone in the industry with M96/97 heads, with which we have done massive amounts of R&D, pioneering many performance innovations, as well as repairs, including better than factory-quality crack repair.

-In addition to our prowess with the M96/97 platform, we are also very involved in 9A1 cylinder head development as well.
+In addition to our prowess with the M96/97 platform, we are also very involved in 9A1 cylinder head development.
 We’ve made major strides with these unique heads since they were introduced.

 We also think very highly of the 4 valve 928 – 968 heads.
 They certainly do not suffer from diminutive valves or ports.
 We are very impressed with their shapely ports.
 They are wonderful heads capable of supporting serious power.
 They have some issues of their own that we are well versed in.
 Years ago we developed a tensioner boss repair for these heads and can ad a gusset if requested.